Georgia‐Pacific's commitment to keeping as much material out of the waste stream as possible leads us far beyond paper.

 Another benefit: As more plastic materials are recycled, the markets for them grow and that makes it easier and cheaper to recycle them.
 And as the cost of recycled materials goes down, so can the prices of the deck boards, flower pots, auto parts and other products that contain them.

-GP Harmon is also in the business of recovering metal.
-When doctors' offices and hospitals around the country purge their old x‐ray films, GP Harmon acquires them partly for their silver coating and moves them to a refiner, who extracts the silver and turns it into silver bars.
+Georgia-Pacific Recycling is also in the business of recovering metal.
+When doctors' offices and hospitals around the country purge their old x‐ray films, Georgia-Pacific Recycling acquires them partly for their silver coating and moves them to a refiner, who extracts the silver and turns it into silver bars.
 These become components in everything from cell phones to light switches.
 And it collects aluminum and steel from local recyclers.

 Whether plastics or metals, it's all about getting the right material to the right place.
-In all, GP Harmon manages more than 130,000 tons of non‐paper recyclable material annually.
+In all, Georgia-Pacific Recycling manages more than 130,000 tons of non‐paper recyclable material annually.
 Waste not, want not.